 No. The closest we can get is being able to identify an area where there is a significant risk of small-scale severe weather, or where small-scale severe weather is already occurring.
 In the case of the latter, 30 to 60 minutes' warning of small-scale weather coming your way is likely to be as good as it gets anytime soon.
 You can sign up to be emailed Severe Thunderstorm Watches and/or Severe Thunderstorm Warnings here.

-Tornadoes like this – which is the most destructive seen in New Zealand for a few years – are dramatic but very localised: they last only a few minutes, and they affect relatively small areas.
-From David Haysom’s account above, the distance from the corner of Corban Avenue and Munroe Lane to the shopping centre in Albany is about 800 metres.
+Tornadoes like this – which is the most destructive seen in New Zealand for some years – are dramatic but very localised: they last only a few minutes, and they affect relatively small areas.
+From David Haysom's account above, the distance from the corner of Corban Avenue and Munroe Lane to the shopping centre in Albany is about 800 metres.
 MetService is able to forecast the conditions favourable for the formation of (severe) thunderstorms, and sometimes we can anticipate the likelihood of tornadoes that have nothing to do with severe thunderstorms.
-It all comes down to being able to represent phenomena at the time and space scales upon which they occur – which in this case is a few hundred metres and a few minutes respectively.
-For more about this, see Chris Webster’s Predictability and Popcorn blog entry.
+It all comes down to being able to represent phenomena at the time and space scales upon which they occur - which in this case is a few hundred metres and a few minutes respectively.
+For more about this, see Chris Webster's Predictability and Popcorn blog entry.